elnappo/dotfiles/README.md

 * Try to use consistent color theme and fonts between all components
 * set some macOS defaults (`dotfiles/ansible/tasks/macos_defaults.yml`)
 * set some Arch Linux specific options (`dotfiles/ansible/tasks/arch.yml`)
-* dnscrypt for encrypted and locally cached DNS queries (macOS only)
 * try to keep `~/` clean
 * configuration is mainly handled by Ansible (playbook: `~/.dotfiles/ansible/dotfiles.yml`)